alejosilvalau/coding-interview-prep/SystemsExpert/Design AlgoExpert/design-algoexpert.md

 The table could implement **Uniqueness Constraint** on the user_id, question_id and language pair.
 As  well as an index on **question_id**.
 If lots of different languages that gets implemented, then an index on **language** as well is not a bad idea.
 Since that UI won't need to fetch all the user's solutions at the same time, which could cause problems on slow data connections.

 ## Storage Performance
+The type of data that needs to be stored is:
+- Marking questions as complete
+- The code written on the coding workspace

+These two will issue request to the API to store the data on the database.
+In the case of the code written, it will have a 1 to 3 seconds of debounce time for performance.

+Thanks to the user numbers, which is 10000 users on average at any given point in time, the database won't need to handle more than 1000 writes per second.
+This is a number that SQL databases can handle.

+The system could have 2 major databases, each serving the 2 main regions:
+- North America
+- India (Which will serve Southeast Asia as well)

+We could possibly add another cluster serving Europe exclusively.

 ## Inter-Region Replication
+Since the system has 2 primary databases, they need to be in sync.
+As users on AlgoExpert are located either on US or India, the data written to one database doesn't needs to immediately be written on the other one.

+On the other hand, both servers needs to contain the same data at some point.
+Since users may travel around the world and hit a different database server.

+For this, we will have an **async replication** server between the databases.
+Every 12 hours, the replication will happen by default.
+But this time frame can vary depending on the amount of data that needs to be replicated.

 ## Code Execution
+It is a must to implement **rate limiting** on the code execution engine.
+We can do this by having some **tier-based** rate limiting using a K-V store like **Redis**.

+Rate limiting is a almost obligatory to prevent DoS Attacks, which is done by limiting the code-execution API.
+It will also give a good user experience when running code for normal users.

+The number of run per second can be limited to:
+1. Once every second
+2. 3 times per 5 seconds
+3. 5 times per minute.

+Which are the different tiers.

+Since we want only to have a 1-3 second of delay when running code, special servers (Which are called Workers) needs to be ready to run code at all times.
+To avoid killing the servers each time code is run, they can be cleaned up to remove generated files as a result of compilation.

 ## System Diagram